 Our extra-curriculars kept us busy, too, with student committees, and playing in multiple bands.
 We also formed our own band, Deep-Six (name chosen by our lead singer, Alex), and performed at every school Assembly for several years.
 We received a spontaneous Standing Ovation from 200-plus people at our final performance.
 It was the single most fulfilling moment of my life.
 Everyone totally unified by music, for a brief time.
 Giving with your whole heart, and having it be received.

-(I have so few pics of good friends, during this important time in my life.
-I tried to spread out my photos in random order, but for the past 20 or so years, I’m finding it’s impossible to please everyone.)
+(I have so few pics of good friends, during this important time in my life.)

 Devon, our 2nd dog, who was more my mother’s companion.